no1s1labs/no1s1/contracts/README.md

 # no1s1 Smart Contracts

 This repository contains the smart contracts for the no1s1 prototype.
-The different contracts are described below.
-The newest contract version currently used for the prototype is V2.
+The various contracts are described below.

 <!-- Describe where live contracts are deployed. -->

 ## no1s1 Contracts V1

-The [no1s1App_V1.sol](./contracts/no1s1App_V1.sol) and [no1s1Data_V1.sol](./contracts/no1s1Data_V1.sol) contracts together provided the functionality of the initial protoype.
-They make use of the OpenZeppelin [SafeMath.sol](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/utils/math/SafeMath.sol) contract to protect against overflow.
+The contracts [no1s1App_V1.sol](./contracts/no1s1App_V1.sol) and [no1s1Data_V1.sol](./contracts/no1s1Data_V1.sol) together provided the functionality of the initial prototype.
+They use the OpenZeppelin [SafeMath.sol](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/utils/math/SafeMath.sol) contract for overflow protection.

 The two contracts work together with the [rpi_V1](../backend/rpi_WEF) Raspberry Pi scripts and the [no1s1_V1](../frontend/no1s1_V1) frontend.